xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 * `kelp.nn.models.losses.SoftDiceLoss`
 * `kelp.nn.models.losses.BatchSoftDice`

-In the end Dice loss was used, since it performed better on public leaderboard.
+In the end Dice loss was used, since it performed best on public leaderboard.
 The best two model ensembles with the same private LB score of 0.7318 used **DICE** and **Jaccard** losses respectively.

 ### Weighted sampler